anoma/nspec/docs/tutorial/engines/index.md

 we actually will specify state transition functions in the anoma specification via sets of guarded actions.

-## On the local data of engine instances
+## On the local data of engine instances: the engine environment

 Each engine instance has the following local data that it can access directly and exclusively